Spencer-M24/vscode-standardjs-snippets/README.md

 "editor.snippetSuggestions": "top",
 ```

-in your settings.json.
-Otherwise vscode prefers keywords on the top.
+In your settings.json.
+Otherwise, vscode prefers keywords on the top.

 ## Snippets